 As an artist her western work has been featured at the Tucson Museum of Art, The Museum of the Rockies and various galleries throughout the western U.S.

-Currently 218 pieces of her medical and public safety modern pieces are permanently installed in hospitals, fire stations, training centers and police stations throughout Arizona.
+Currently over 650 pieces of her medical and public safety modern pieces are permanently installed in hospitals, fire stations, training centers and police stations nationwide.